-Rule 5.9 Fresh Start Act Request An individual may submit a request for the Board to make a determination of whether an individual's criminal record will disqualify him from obtaining a license.
-The determination request shall be in writing, on the form supplied by the Board, and signed by the requester in the presence of a notary.
+Rule 5.9 Fresh Start Act Request.
+An individual may submit a request to the Board for a determination of whether the individual's criminal record will disqualify him from obtaining a license.
+The determination request shall be in writing on the form supplied by the Board and signed by the requester in the presence of a notary.
 The request shall also be accompanied by a certified copy of any judgment of conviction.
 Each requestor must also pay the non-refundable fee by certified check, money order, or other method as approved by the Board.

 The Board shall issue a written determination to the individual within thirty (30) days of the Board's receipt of the individual's request and all required documents and fees.
-If the Board determines that the individual's criminal record prohibits the individual from obtaining a license, the Board shall provide to the individual the grounds for the disqualification, notify of the right to a hearing to be conducted as described in Rule 10, notify of the earliest date for reapplication for licensure, and notify of what rehabilitation may be considered upon reapplication.
+If the Board determines that the individual's criminal record prohibits the individual from obtaining a license, the Board shall provide the individual with the grounds for disqualification, notify of the right to a hearing to be conducted as described in Rule 10, notify of the earliest date for reapplication for licensure, and notify of what rehabilitation may be considered upon reapplication.